business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 We recommend QuickBooks Online for …

-• Business owners who want a software package that is widely recognized and used by accountants and bookkeepers.
+• Business owners who want a software package that is widely recognized and trusted by countless accountants and bookkeepers.

 • Businesses that need their accounting software to integrate with many different third-party apps.